prog4biol/pfb2019/reviewsessions/more_unix.md

 Display a vcf without all the header garbage

+`cut -f 1 file.fq | sort | uniq -d`

+Print duplicate lines in a file, if there are none, print nothing.

 __Kirsten__

 `cat file.txt | cut -f 1 | sort | uniq -c`